Last Updated on

 If you aren’t sure how to set up your Google Adwords account, watch this video from Quicksprout.

 You also might be wondering how many keywords to choose.
 To be honest, there is no magic number.
 Some pages may only have one keyword, and some may have more.
-You will need to use your best judgement on this one.
+You will need to use your best judgment on this one.

 Generally, I stick to one or two keywords for all my pages and a couple LSI keywords.